Gingerbread Blender Cake (Dairy-Free, Gluten-Free)

 • Salt

 • Pink pitaya powder.
-I love to use pink pitaya (dragonfruit!) powder as a natural food coloring; it has an incredible, vibrant pink color.
-Hibiscus powder will also work great.
-Or, feel free to use your food coloring of choice, or even leave the icing white.
+I love to use pink pitaya (dragonfruit) powder as a natural food coloring; it has a vibrant pink color and a tart flavor.
+Hibiscus powder will also work fine, although the color will be more purple.
+You could also use a natural food coloring or just leave the icing white.

 • Pomegranate arils